 In Internet Explorer, open Tools menu (press Alt key once to reveal menus) and click Manage add-ons.
 IE 9 and newer also support keyboard shortcut Alt+X.

-In Manage Add-ons window, make sure that Toolbars and Extensions is selected on the left.
-Find and click avast!
-Online Security and then click Disable in the bottom right.
+In Manage Add-ons window, make sure that the Toolbars and Extensions tab is selected on the left.
+Find and click Avast Online Security and then click Disable in the bottom right.
 If you have more than one Avast-related add-on listed, make sure to turn off all of them.

-In Google Chrome, click Customize and control Google Chrome button (the three bars on top right), expand Tools menu and click Extensions.
+In Google Chrome, click Customize and control Google Chrome button (the three bars on top right), expand More tools menu and click Extensions.

-Then clear the Enabled check box for avast!
-Online Security extension.
+Then clear the Enabled check box for Avast Online Security and Avast SafePrice extensions.

 In Mozilla Firefox, click the Open menu button (the three bars on top right) and select Add-ons.

 Open Extensions tab from the left and click Disable button for Avast Online Security.